Rotary means making an impact in our community

 Service is the lifeblood of our Club.
 Our members build friendships, deepen relationships, learn skills, and strengthen leadership, all while making an impact.

 Our club prefers to lead “boots on the ground” projects rather than to solely contribute money.
 Although we have established relationships throughout Central America, most of our projects are in Guatemala.
 Our principal partner in Guatemala, Common Hope, strives to end the cycle of poverty by ensuring that young people receive an education.
-To be successful, Common Hope must address family issues, not just schooling.
-Every few years volunteers from our club form a Vision Team that travels to Common Hope's Family Development Center in Antigua for a truly immersive experience.
+To be successful, Common Hope must address basic needs and family issues, not just schooling.
+Every few years, volunteers from our club form a Vision Team that travels to Common Hope's Family Development Center in Antigua for a truly immersive experience.
 Our volunteers visit families in their homes with the compassionate support of a social worker.
 The true highlight of every Vision Team is constructing a home for a family that needs one.

 Our COVID-19 projects exhibit our strengths: problem-solving, creativity, ingenuity, and ability to respond quickly.